larikelly/larikelly/README.md

-# Hi here!
+# Hellow!

-Olá!
-Eu sou Larissa, estudante de Ciência da Computação na Universidade Estadual do Ceará (UECE).
+My name is Larissa Kelly and I'm from Brazil 🇧🇷.
+Currently, I am a student of Computer science at the Universidade Estadual do Ceará (UECE).

-## Sobre Mim
+## About Me

-- 🌱 Atualmente estou aprendendo C, Java, JavaScript, Python, além de HTML e CSS.
+🌱 I'm currently learning C, Java, JavaScript, Python, as well as HTML and CSS.
-- 👯 Estou trabalhando em um projeto do GESAD.
+👯 I'm working on a project with GESAD.
-- 💬 Gosto de conversar sobre pets, design, programação e assuntos interessantes.
+💬 I really enjoy talking about pets, design, programming, and other interesting topics.

-## Minhas Estatísticas do GitHub
+## My GitHub Stats

 ![Estatísticas do GitHub](https://github-readme-stats.vercel.app/api?username=larikelly&show_icons=true&hide=prs&count_private=true&theme=radical)